Brook07/KU-Website/README.md

 # KU-Website
-This is My +2 class Final Project  using HTML,CSS,JS.
+This is my Project  using HTML,CSS,JS.